madelinebriere/voogasalad/doc/USE_CASES_EXTRA.md

 **6. User tries to add more than one of the same type of property to an actor**

 In future implementations, we plan to have error checking for the types of properties added to an Actor.
-For instance, it doesn’t make all that much sense to have an Actor have two types of health (E.g., LimitedHealth and ImmuneHealth).
+For instance, it doesn't make all that much sense to have an Actor have two types of health (E.g., LimitedHealth and ImmuneHealth).
 We will group properties/datas so that actors can only be given one of each property type.
 If another is added, it will replace the old one.
 This will be accomplished with a drop-down for each component type.

 **7. User toggles preferences on side bar**

 When the user changes preferences on the sidebar of the authoring environment, these are saved to a PreferenceData in the GameData object being created currently.
-For instance, if the user decides to forego enemy waves, then they can switch this to “off” — this will be stored as “false” in the preference data and be used in the GameController to decide how to place and create enemies on the board.
+For instance, if the user decides to forego enemy waves, then they can switch this to off and this will be stored as false in the preference data and be used in the GameController to decide how to place and create enemies on the board.

 ###Additional Use Cases

 **8. User changes the theme color in the game (in the authoring environment).**

-The user will be given control over the game “look and feel” in the second sprint.
+The user will be given control over the game look and feel in the second sprint.
 As a result, they will have a layout editor which will allow them to make changes to simple elements of the GUI.
 One of these elements will be color theme.
 We will have several stored color themes, indexed by number, which will be available to the user.
 They will be able to choose any one of these themes (by integer) to be loaded into the Game Player.

 **9.The user makes an Actor with no information in it.**